-Jo Anne served two consecutive terms as a member of the NPR board of directors from 1998 to 2004, and she was elected the board's vice chair in 2002.
-She currently is serving a third term on the board of directors of the Station Resource Group, a national organization of leading public radio stations that focuses on station-based strategic issues.
-For her contributions to broadcasting and journalism, Jo Anne has been recognized with an American Women in Radio and Television Award (Golden Gate Chapter) and the Public Radio News Director's Leo C. Lee Award.
+From 1998 to 2004, Wallace served two consecutive terms as a member of the NPR Board of Directors, and she was elected the Board's vice chair in her second term.
+She currently is serving a third term on the Board of Directors of the Station Resource Group, a national organization of leading public radio stations which focuses on station-based strategic issues.
+She also is a member of the Board of Directors of EdSource, an Oakland-based organization which serves California public education administrators, teachers and parents with timely reporting and other information about public education issues.

 Also on KQED.org this week ...

 KQED proudly celebrates the diversity of our community by commemorating Black History Month.
 During February, KQED Public TV 9 and KQED 88.5 FM schedule programs that focus on African American themes and issues.